kwila-cloud/karriba/CONTRIBUTING.md

 ## Contributor License Agreement

-By contributing to this project, you agree to license your contributions under the MIT License.
-You confirm that you have the right to contribute the code and that it does not infringe on the intellectual property of others.
+By contributing to this project, you agree to assign the copyright of your contributions to the project maintainers.
+This ensures that we have the necessary rights to maintain and evolve the project.
+All contributions will still be licensed under the MIT License.